Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 </application>
 ```

-### Define notification's icon
+### Define the notification's icon
-If you want to customize the small icon display in notifications, you have to add the icon file in the directory `res/drawable` and add the following meta-data in the `AndroidManifest.xml``
+If you want to customize the small icon displayed in the notification, you must add the icon file in the directory `res/drawable` and add the following meta-data in the `AndroidManifest.xml``

 ```xml
 <application ...>